makersacademy/airport_challenge/README.md

 This is a solo project completed at the end of week 1 of the <a href="http://www.makersacademy.com/">Makers Academy</a> full stack developer course.

 <h2>Project aim</h2>
-To replicate a working airport system using Ruby.
+To replicate a rudimentary working airport system using Ruby.

 <h2>Project tech stack</h2>